ReadAlongs/ICLDC/README.md

 Welcome, participants of the "'Watch Me Speak!' interactive storytelling using ReadAlong Studio" workshop!
 These documents will help you understand what Readalong Studio is and how to prepare for the workshop.

+This workshop was presented at [ICLDC 2023](http://ling.lll.hawaii.edu/sites/icldc/), March 2-5, 2023.

 ## Contents and links

  - ICLDC Workshop Documentation (this site)